adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 ### SharedState:

-- Each extension has its sharedstate, identified by the extensions's name
+- Each extension has its own sharedstate, identified by the extensions's name.
-- When you receive EN1, you can can set to shared state for EN1 to `.pending`, so any other extension depending on the shared state of the current extension will be blocked.
-Once the extension finished processing,  set the shared state to `.set` with a valid data, it will also unblock other extensions.
-- If you don't want your extension block another extension,  do not set a `.pending` state.
-- You can  set shared state for EN2 after setting shared state for EN1.
+- You can set the shared state for EN2 after setting shared state for EN1.
-- Once you have  set shared state for EN2, you will not be allowed to set shared state for EN1.
+- Once you have set the shared state for EN2, you will not be allowed to set the shared state for EN1.
-- If ExtensionB has a dependency on  ExtensionA's shared state, use `readyForEvents` to check the status of the ExtensionA's shared state.
+- It returns `nil` when you try to get a shared state for a extension which is not registered.
+- It returns shared state as `.none` when you try to get a shared state for a extension but it has set any yet.
+- If the last shared state ExtensionA has been set is for EN1 is ShareStateEN1 (no matter `.set` or `.pending`), t returns ShareStateEN1 when you try to get shared state for EN1, or EN2 or any events after.
+- If ExtensionA has set shared state for EN1 with ShareStateEN1 and for EN2 with ShareStateEN2, it returns ShareStateEN1 when you try to get shared state for EN1.
+- If ExtensionA has set shared state for EN1 with ShareStateEN1 and for EN4 with ShareStateEN4, it returns ShareStateEN1 when you try to get shared state for EN1, EN2 and EN3.
+- If the first shared set by ExtensionA is for EN1 with ShareStateEN1, it returns ShareStateEN1 when you try to get shared state for E1, E2 E3 and any event triggered before EN1.

 ### Event: